aaronbloomfield/ics/hws/hw-buffer.md

 - Nothing here will work unless you have run `setarch x86_64 -v -LR bash` first, as described in the
   [buffer overflow slide set](../slides/buffer-overflows.html#/).
-- The address of the `name` buffer in `vulnerable()` should EXACTLY match ours.
-As you are running the code on the exact same system (the VirtualBox image), and you used the EXACT same compilation line from above (you did, didn't you?), your `name` buffer should start at 0x7fffffffddc0 when you are in gdb.
+- The address of the `name` buffer in `vulnerable()` MUST be specified as described below, otherwise your program will not work and you will not receive credit for that part
 - When you are *not* running it in gdb, the buffer address will change slightly.
 It's up to you to figure out what that is (you can modify grade.c to find out; just be sure to change it back).